onedata/onedata-documentation/docs/intro.md

 ### Providers

 Each zone is composed of a network of providers who provision their storage resources to users.
-Anyone can become a Onedata by installing *Oneprovider* service, attaching storage resources and registering it in a particular Onezone service.
+Anyone can become a Onedata provider by installing *Oneprovider* service, attaching storage resources and registering it in a particular Onezone service.

 A user can use several providers simultaneously to manage his/her data.
 Onedata exposes combined storage space of all providers to the user and ensures that access to user's data is instant and transparent.